yanivyacoby/a-guide-to-your-phd/guide.md

 while lab-mates help hash-out technical issues, on-boarding of new techniques.
 In other labs, the advisor is more involved with the technical details of each project.
 _It's always a good idea to ask your advisor and lab-mates who to ask each question!_

+## Lab logistics

+Each lab / advisor are different, and it is good to know what is expected of you when it comes to lab logistics.
+Here we talk about logistics surrounding paper deadlines, camera-ready papers and vacations (though these are not the only lab logistics to ask about!).
+Specifically, we list some questions that might be worth thinking about (and directly asking your advisor) to make sure you know what's expected of you.

+> **Paper Deadlines:**
+* Which deadlines are you aiming for?
+* How long before the deadline does your advisor need to see a draft?
+* Does your advisor need to see the final paper submission, or do they just ``ok'' it when it looks reasonably close?
+* What should you do if the results turn out negative?
+What should you do if they are positive but just barely?
+Do you still submit or do you wait for the next deadline?
+* Does your advisor need to see the camera-ready submission? (ex. to ensure the acknowledgements, authorship, etc. are correct before submission).

+> **Conferences:**
+* Who funds travel, lodging and meals?
+What is the requirements and process for reimbursements?
+* How many conferences will they send you for per year? and do they expect you to go to conferences at which you are not presenting?
+* Does your advisor need to approve your poster?
+* Does your advisor need to approve your spotlight presentation / contributed talk?
+* What is the etiquette for representing your collaborators' work?
+* What is the etiquette when discussion future work with non lab-folks? (how much is appropriate to disclose?).

+> **Vacations:**
+* How long in advance does your advisor need to know about your vacation?
+* How long is a reasonable vacation? or does it not matter so much so long as you are on-top of your lab duties?
+* When is reasonable to take a vacation? (ex.
+Anytime? right after a deadline? to try to align it when your advisor is away?)